WisGateOS 2 Extensions User Manual

 - To access the OpenVPN Client extension, click Launch.

-- To add an OpenVPN tunnel, click either Add tunnel button or add one now link.
+- Add an OpenVPN tunnel by clicking Add tunnel button or add one now link.

 - Click choose file link and browse for the